bortiznine/Social-Media-Project-API/README.md

 Seeing reactionsCount work but with no restriction is something we would have to address next meet up.

 4/14/21:
-We had wrong api url link for reacting to posts (post is what it was prior.)
+We had a misspelled api url link for reacting to posts ('post' is what it was prior).
 Spacing for title "TWOTTER" for front end was not vertically centered reviewed with Thiago on issue and was resolved.

+4/15/21:
+When doing unit tests on objects that were retrieved from a repository, their properities, specifically the date, would be formatted slightly differently.
+A JSON formatter helped with that.
 </p>
 <br>
-<h2 span style="color: goldenrod">Challenges We Faced</h2>
+<h2 style="color: goldenrod">Challenges We Faced</h2>
 <p>
 4/11/21:
 Reorganizing names of classes to unify order of structure for the project.
 Making sure we connect a Pgadmin database to the spring boot restAPI.